-Want to explore Boston when your cruise ship stops at the Black Falcon Cruise Terminal for a Port of Call visit?
+Want to explore Boston when your cruise ship stops at the Flynn (Black Falcon) Cruise Terminal for a Port of Call visit?

 Port of Call visits typically give you about 8-10 hours in Boston - plenty of time to see many top historic and modern attractions due to the city's compact size.

 For the ultimate convenience, choose a shore excursion tour designed specifically for cruise ship visitors.
 They pick you up close to the CruisePort, and are designed to make sure you're back in plenty of time to re-board your ship before departure.

 You can book two of the most popular Boston shore excursion tours online, sometimes saving quite a lot compared with making reservations through your cruise ship or travel agent.

 Alternately, you can easily explore on your own.
 Unlike some ports where getting into the nearest city can be a hassle, the Cruise Terminal is in Boston's trendiest waterfront neighborhood, and just a short walk from other top attractions such as the Freedom Trail.

 Here's a quick overview of Boston's shore excursion tours available for online booking, plus tips about what to see and do if you decide to head out on your own.

 Top photo: Costumed tour guide next to the Freedom Trail in Faneuil Marketplace, a top Boston attraction, (c) Boston Discovery Guide